 Along the canal outside Rochester in mid-May, I didn't see one boat go by during the hours I rode along it on a bike.
 The most action I saw on the water was two mating ducks making a wing-flapping ruckus while flying across the surface.

-Boat traffic will pick up when the weather turns for the summer, but now most of the traffic on the Erie Canal is for pleasure, not for moving cargo.
+Boat traffic will pick up when the weather turns for the summer, but these days most of the traffic on the Erie Canal is for pleasure, not for moving cargo.
 In its heyday though, this man-made waterway turned upstate New York state from a frontier land to a booming manufacturing center.

 Completed in just eight years between 1817 and 1825, the original Erie Canal was 363 miles long and built with men, mules, and horses.
 With this giant project and subsequent expansions, the canal became a real-world civil engineering school.
 The builders had to come up with new ways to uproot trees, blast out rocks, and develop hydraulic cement that would harden under water.
 They crossed rivers and ravines via 18 stone aqueducts.

 Boats doing the whole trip rose or fell 675 feet in elevation, so they had to go through a staircase of 83 locks.
-Just to get to Lake Erie in the final stretch, builders had to blast out 300,000 cubic yards of rock to raise boats up the final 60 feet required.
+Just to get boats to Lake Erie in the final stretch, builders had to blast out 300,000 cubic yards of rock to raise boats up the final 60 feet required.

 The impact at the time was as profound as the later developments of trains, autos, and planes.
 The canal from Lake Erie connected to Lake Champlain, which connected to the Hudson River, which reached New York City.
 Freight rates fell 90 percent for the salt barons who funded The Big Dig, as well as for farmers, mine owners, and manufacturers who saw immediate benefits.
 A passenger trip from Albany to Buffalo that used to take at least two weeks by stagecoach now took five days.